Gross Profit vs. Net Profit

 For a service-based business, it's the job price minus the cost of the time spent doing the job.
 It's crucial to understand gross profit to ensure you're not selling at a loss.

-However, it does not include operating expenses such as rent, salaries (unless part of production), and administrative costs.
-If you have a recent profit and loss statement, it should show your total cost of goods sold.
-If not, you can figure it out using this formula: Cost of goods sold (COGS) = starting inventory + purchases – ending inventory
+Gross profit does not include "indirect" expenses like office rent, marketing, or administrative salaries.
+If you have a recent profit and loss statement, it should show your total COGS.
+If not, you can figure it out using this formula:

 How to calculate gross profit